 "I had to pinch myself a couple of times and say, ‘Well crap, I’m working here with Bruno Sammartino!’"

-It honored Davey O’Hannon to be able to present Bruno Sammartino his Hall of fame ring in 2012 at the former location of the Pro Wrestling Hall of Fame in Amsterdam, New York.
+It honored Davey O’Hannon to be able to present Bruno Sammartino his Hall of Fame ring in 2012, at the former location of the Pro Wrestling Hall of Fame in Amsterdam, New York.
 Bruno had been inducted ten years prior but was finally convinced by Davey O’Hannon and by former founder and administrator of the PWHF Tony Vellano to receive his ring.
 Bruno is said to have been wary about going because he thought that this HOF was related to the WWE.
 During this time, Bruno had bad blood with Vince McMahon.
-Bruno was able to reunite with his former tag team partner and friend Dominic DeNucci on that day.
+Bruno was able to reunite with his former tag team partner and friend, the scrappy Dominic DeNucci on that day.

 Davey O’Hannon on Fun and Games in the Wrestling Business